HL7/fhir-medmorph/input/pagecontent/trustservices.md

-This section of the implementation guide defines the specific conformance requirements for systems wishing to conform to Knowledge Artifact Repository actor specifed in this MedMorph architecture implementation guide.
-The specification focuses on the creation of  the Knowledge Artifacts and their access by the Backend Service App and/or EHRs.
+This section of the implementation guide defines the specific requirements for a Trust Service Provider in the MedMorph context.

-### MedMorph Knowledge Artifact requirements
+### Trust Services

+Trust Service Provider enables trust services such as anonymization, de-identification, re-identification and psuedonymization.
+These services are uses when required.
+(For example, to send data to research organizations the data may have to be de-identified where as for public health reporting for cancer does not require de-identification of data).

-The section outlines specific requirements that need to be followed in creating MedMorph Knowledge Artifacts.
+The next section identifies specific requirements for Trust Service Provider:

-#### Representing workflow events

-#### Representing Terminologies

-#### Representing Expression Logic

-#### Representing Research Queries

-#### Representing Security Requirements

-#### Security and Privacy considerations

-### APIs

-#### Provisioning Workflow - Creation of a Knowledge Artifact

-**Precondition:**

-**API: **

-**Expected Result:**
+* Trust Service Provider SHALL support the APIs defined by the [Trust Service Provider Capability Statement](CapabilityStatement-medmorph-trust-service-provider.html).

+* Trust Service Providers SHALL be able to re-identify bundles that were de-identified by itself using the de-identify operation.

+* Trust Service Providers MAY choose their own anonymization, de-identification, re-identification and psuedonymization algorithms.

+* Content IGs will identify specific data elements within resources that need to be processed by Trust Services based on the use case.